Short term side effects of treatment for acute lymphoblastic leukaemia (ALL)

 Treatments for leukaemia are continuing to improve.
 This means that more people are surviving with fewer side effects.
 There are medicines to help control most side effects that happen during or straight after treatment.
 Many of these effects stop when the treatment ends.

-Side effects might be immediate or long term.
+Side effects might be short or long term.

 Immediate side effects